KDE/digikam-doc/batch_queue/bqm_workflow.rst

     The Batch Queue Manager Workflow Create Dialog

-Later, with a new Queue, if you want to apply a workflow with your precious tools/settings, just double over an item from **Workflow** tab, or drag and drop the item from **Workflow** tab to **Assigned Tools**.
-The queue is ready to run.
+Later, with a new Queue, if you want to apply a workflow with your precious tools/settings, just double click over an item from **Workflow** tab, or drag and drop the item from **Workflow** tab to **Assigned Tools**.
+The Workflow will be assigned to the current Queue abd will be ready to run.

 To manage a workflow entry, right-click with mouse over an entry from the **Workflow** tab to enable the context menu.
 This allows to edit a workflow properties or to delete it.